 If your family members move to Finland with you, they may also be entitled to integration services.

-International HUB Tampere provides tools and services for employers that support employees and their families in relocating and integrating to Tampere.
+International House Tampere provides tools and services for employers that support employees and their families in relocating and integrating to Tampere.
 Guidance is offered to help internationals to establish themselves in the region, in both their professional and private lives.

 Read more here: internationaltampere.f/onboard-a-new-hire